lsst-sqre/gafaelfawr/docs/configuration.rst

     ``scopes`` (optional)
         Scopes to request from the OpenID Connect provider.
 The ``openid`` scope will be added automatically and does not need to be specified.

-``oauth2_store_session`` (required)
-    Configure the oauth2_proxy session store.
-    Used to create sessions that can be consumed by a patched version of oauth2_proxy.
-    These settings must match the oauth2_proxy configuration.

-    ``ticket_prefix`` (required)
-        The prefix on issued tickets, which must also match the name of the oauth2_proxy session cookie.

-    ``redis_url`` (required)
-        URL to the Redis used to store encrypted oauth2_proxy sessions and sets of user-issued tokens.

-    ``oauth2_proxy_secret_file`` (required)
-        File containing the secret used to encrypt the components of the oauth2_proxy sessions stored in Redis.
-        Must match the oauth2_proxy configuration.
-        Must be a 256-bit key encoded in URL-safe base64 encoding.

 ``oauth2_jwt`` (required)
     Configure the JWT issuer.